brandonrasaka/brandonrasaka.github.io/work-in-progress.md

 ![Cyberhawks Home Page](/assets/images/work-progress/cyberhawks-homepage.gif){: .center-image}

 Clubs can also use Canvas for administration, and recently this has become a new requirement for all clubs at CBC.
-As president, I have been overseeing and directing the planning and implementation of creating a user-friendly Canvas experience for new and returning club members alike.
-Since the courses at CBC are primarily aimed at teaching conceptual knowledge, my goal as the Cyberhaws president is to provide the best opportunities for applied learning.
-Our Canvas shell will have myriad resources and challenges for members to extend themselves outside of the classroom and challenge themselves.
+As president, I oversaw and directed the planning and implementation of creating a user-friendly Canvas experience for new and returning club members alike.
+Since the courses at CBC are primarily aimed at teaching conceptual knowledge, my goal as the Cyberhaws president was to provide the best opportunities for applied learning.

 ## College Club Charter Draft

-Another work in progress for me as Cyberhawks president is drafting a club charter.
+Another work in progress for me as Cyberhawks president was drafting a club charter.
 If the club ever had a charter before, it's nowhere to be found.
-Since I obviously won't be president forever, I want to set the club and its leaders up for success now and in the future.
-So I have been working hard at writing a charter that outlines the club's mission and the policies and procedures for administration.
+Since I obviously wasn't going to be president forever, I wanted to set the club and its leaders up for success now and in the future.
+So I worked hard to write a charter that outlines the club's mission and the policies and procedures for administration.

 ![Cyberhawks Charter](/assets/images/work-progress/cyberhawks-charter.png)